jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 NCL Fundamental Principles,
 2009-04-20

 Connections between system elements in text code are ALWAYS established purely through name correspondence.
 That's one of the problems with analyzing text code.
-You have to acquaint yourself with the names, before you can start to understand the connections between things.
+You might acquaint yourself with the names, before you can start to understand the connections between things.
 And through those connections, understanding which are main things, which are less important things, which are big things, which things are unused and what are the first things or prime things, that a program might.
 An understanding of those things is what the result of such analysis is.
 Text code alone never reveals such information immediately, so understanding text code is always accompanied by either explanation through documentation or by analyzing the code.

 In diagrams, the connections and the prominence of things are already visible to the naked eye, so the connections and hierarchy between things are apparent at a much earlier stage (more or less immediately), when looking at other people's code.